-I have always been someone who is attracted to our ancient culture.
+India is a land of age old cultures and traditions and as an Indian, I feel proud of our ancient culture.
 The artistry of ancient temples and forts have always allured me more than visiting hill stations and beaches.
-As an ardent follower and explorer of Hinduism, I love traveling to famous temples, exploring the legends and folktales these monuments have beholden for centuries.
+As an ardent follower and explorer of Hinduism, I love travelling to famous temples, exploring the legends and folktales these monuments have beholden for centuries.

 I went to Rameshwaram with my college friend with whom I also went to Puri and Badrinath.
 We started our journey from Pondicherry.
 We took a bus which left Pondicherry at 12:30 AM in the night.
 Early morning we reached Rameshwaram.
 We enter Rameshwaram island by crossing the Palk Strait through a long sea bridge known as the Annai Indira Gandhi Bridge or the Pamban bridge.
 The view from this bridge itself makes Rameshwaram a worthy visit.
 It is more interesting to cross the bridge through the railways although you get a better view through the roadways.
 The feeling of having the ocean just a few feet below you as the train dawdles over the 2 km bridge is quite amazing.
 Here the blue ocean is quite calm and the view you get as you pass over the sea stretching to the horizons on both sides is quite enchanting.
 The view is particularly beautiful during sunrise.
 On crossing through roadways you can see the famous Scissor’s bridge on your left.